kevinsullivan/cs-dm/notes/08-propositional-logic.rst

 Decision Problems
 =================

-It is now possible for you to understand what is the most important *open question* (unsolved mathematical problem) in computer science.
+We can now characterize the most important *open question* (unsolved mathematical problem) in computer science.
 Is there an *efficient* algorithm for determining whether any given Boolean formula is satisfiable?

 whether there is a combination of Boolean variable values that makes any given Boolean expression true is the